obsolism/obsolism/README.md

 ### GitHub

-The GitHub [repository](https://github.com/obsolism/obsolism) is an official mirror of the primary repo, but should not be trusted as accurate.
+The GitHub [repository](https://github.com/obsolism/obsolism) is an official mirror of the primary repo and should remain accurate for the foreseeable future, however it may lag behind on occasion.

 ### Others